 What Started This Concern?

-A study published in The Lancet in 1998 stated incorrect findings over an association between the MMR vaccine and autism.
+A study published in The Lancet in 1998 (now retracted from publication) stated incorrect findings over an association between the MMR vaccine and autism.
 Since this time, the majority of the authors and The Lancet have retracted the findings.
-In fact, The Lancet attributed ethical misconduct and inaccuracy on the part of the main author.

 In the U.S., many legal cases were brought forth over a supposed link between autism and the MMR vaccine.
 However, according to the Omnibus Autism Proceeding, it was ruled that the MMR vaccine, either given alone or in conjunction with thimerosal-containing vaccines, was not a causal factor in the development of autism.